sebastienpig/VideoDetectionAndTracking/README.md

 ## Video Implementation

+The video implementation is uing from moviepy.editor import VideoFileClip

+Pipeline is applied on image and result written on a mp4 file format.

 Videos output:

 <li> result_video.mp4 </li>using the find_cars function.
-Long computation time: 20218 seconds, high accuracy.
+Long computation time (20 minutes seconds)
+with thresholds at: <br>
+100%, perfect accuracy but just the two cars at the forefront are detected<br>
+60%, cars at the forefront are detected and a couple of false positive 80%, cars at the forefront are detected and also farther toward the horizon

 <li> result_video_SingleFrameSolution.mp4 </li> a few false positive but faster to calculate

 ## Discussion